 In some applications, the torque measurement taken with an in-line rotary sensor may be measured at the point where the torque is transferred to the ground using a reaction torque transducer (static torque measurement).

 A reaction torsion sensor (not LVDT displacement sensors nor a draw wire sensor) has two mounting flanges (flange-to-flange sensor).
 One face is fixed to the ground or a rigid structural member and the other to the rotating shaft or rotary element.
 Rotation generates shear forces between the flanges, which is captured by the foil strain gauges bonded to the sensor beams and transduced into electrical current by the Wheatstone bridge.

 Firstly, we need to understand the underlying physics and material science behind the rotary torque sensor working principle, which is the strain gauge (sometimes referred to as Strain gage).
-Metal foil strain gauge is a sensor whose electrical resistance varies with applied force.
-In other words, it converts force, pressure (Check our "What is a pressure sensor?" guide), tension, compression, torque, weight, etc… into a change in electrical resistance, which can then be measured.
+Metal foil strain gauge is a sensor for measuring force whose electrical resistance varies with applied force.
+In other words, it converts force, pressure (Check our "What is a pressure sensor?" guide), tension, compression, torque, weight (aka weight sensors), etc… into a change in electrical resistance, which can then be measured.
 This is the basic principle behind how to measure torque.

 When torque is applied (clockwise or counterclockwise), the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the torque applied to the transducer, which can be calculated via the torque sensor circuit voltage output.

-Rotary Torque Sensors are designed to measure torque of a rotating shaft.
+Rotary Torque Sensors are designed to torque measurement, and function as torque sensor for rotating shaft.
 Thus, it is necessary to transfer power to the strain gauge bridge, as well as a means to receive the signal from the rotating torque meter or shaft.
 This can be accomplished using slip rings, wireless telemetry, or rotary transformers.
 Optionally, sensors can also embed encoder for angle or speed measurement.

 The sensors must be carefully designed seeking to eliminate off-axis loading (also called side loads or extraneous moments), and must be sensitive only to counterclockwise and counterclockwise torque loading.
 The sensor output is a function of force and distance (T=F x d), and is usually expressed in inch-pounds (in-lb)., foot-pounds (ft-lb) or Newton-meters (N.m).

 A question that we frequently hear is: “What is the right sensor for my application?”
-The reason why it gets asked so often is that it can be tricky to navigate the various sensors offerings on the market.
-So, be it an small torque sensor or a high capacity torque sensors, make sure to follow the steps below for an adequate torque sensor sizing.
+The reason why it gets asked so often is that it can be tricky to navigate the various sensor offerings on the market.
+So, be it a small torque sensor or a high capacity torque sensors, make sure to follow the steps below for adequate torque sensor sizing.

 To help you select your load cell, FUTEK developed an easy to follow, 4-Steps guide.
 Here is a glimpse to help you narrow down your choices.
 Check out our “How to choose a Torque Sensor” complete guide for further information.

 - Step 1: Understand your application and what you want to measure or control.
 Firstly, understand your application and define the type of torque you want to measure — reaction torque or rotary torque?
-Also, what is the enviroment (temperature, pressure, humidity).
+Also, what is the environment (temperature, pressure, humidity).
 The application may require underwater torque sensors.
 Pressure sensors may also be required.

 - Step 2: Define the sensor mounting characteristics and its assembly.
 How will you be mounting the sensor?
 (Flange to flange, square drive, shaft to shaft, hex drive, etc.) Will you be using this clockwise, counterclockwise, or both?